Ravinia Festival: Grounds

-For most attendees, Ravinia is experienced on the 36 acre (150,000 m²) parkland and lawn.
-Ravinia is one of the few concert venues in the country to allow full meals to be brought in and consumed at concerts, even allowing alcoholic beverages.
+For most attendees, Ravinia is experienced on the 36 acre (150,000 m2) parkland and lawn.
+Ravinia is one of the few concert venues in the country to allow full meals to be brought in and consumed at concerts, including allowing alcoholic beverages.
 Accordingly, most grocery stores and specialty restaurants in and around the Highland Park area offer ready-to-eat Ravinia picnics for purchase.

-The park is served by the Metra commuter railroad station Ravinia Park outside the front gate with special stops before and after concerts.
+Metra provides rail service to Ravinia Park on the Union Pacific North Line at a station outside the front gate with special stops before and after concerts.
 It is the last private train stop in Illinois.
 The noted British conductor Sir Thomas Beecham, who guest-conducted the CSO there in 1940, referred to Ravinia as "the only railway station with a resident orchestra."
 Visitors get dropped off and picked up right at the front gate.